Skip to main content

 Figure 6.6.7.
 Free-body Diagram 1

 The effect of the floor on the block is represented by a single vertical force \(G\) which holds the block the same way the floor was previously supporting it; the loads you add must constrain your object the same way they were constrained in the real world.
-This representation is really a simplification of the actual situation since the force of the floor is really distributed over the bottom surface of the block; however, this simplification is justified in much the same way as we represent the weight of an object as a single force acting at its center of gravity.
+This representation is a simplification of the actual situation since the force of the floor is distributed over the bottom surface of the block; however, this simplification is justified in much the same way as we represent the weight of an object as a single force acting at its center of gravity.

 Tips.